Schallbert/passtdas/readme.md

 It defaults to `25mm` if no or an erroneous value is given.

 ## Dialog
-Current Alpha version only supports *EdingCNC* syntax and thus uses a command called `DLGMSG` to ask the user whether the next extreme point shall be moved to.
+The Beta version 0.9 requires a `MSG` command to inform the user about the next extreme value to pinpoint.
+Thus, the CNC interpreter needs to understand this command.
+I'm also using a pause command `M00` to have the user press the **Start** button for each pinpoint."

 ## Limitations
 Features to be added (soon):
-- Add `G02/G03 X Y R` syntax handling
 - Add installer
 - Add scratch parameter